rloqvist/guide/hiring.md

 believe that it is the right thing to do, not because you want to earn a bonus.

-Additionally start dates must be set such that at more than 25% of a department is employed onboarding new hires, unless the size of the department hiring is two or fewer.
+In addition, no more than 25% of the department should work with onboarding at any time, unless the size of the department is two or fewer.
+Hence, start-dates must be set to avoid this.

 ## Hiring process